SalesConnection/Caction-Support/docs/Office_Check_In_Settings.md

 <a id="section3"></a>

 ### Delete Office Check-In
+To delete the registered location set for your office check in/out, follow the steps below.<br>

 1. Click on the "Delete" icon beside the office check-in you want to delete.